MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 # Introduction to Behavior Packs

-Before building your first Add On, you will need to create a Pack in order to add any custom content in Minecraft.
-There are two types of Packs that a creator can make, Resource and Behavior Packs.
-This tutorial will go over how Behavior Packs are created and adding a series of attacking behaviors to an in-game Cow mob.
+Before building your first Add-On, you will need to create a pack in order to add any custom content in Minecraft: Bedrock Edition.
+There are two types of packs that a creator can make; resource and behavior packs.
+This tutorial will go over how behavior packs are created and how to add a series of attacking behaviors to an in-game cow mob.

 In this tutorial, you will learn the following: